top of page

 Long E

-brief, sheidl
+brief, sheild

 It is important to point out that the combination of the letters “e” and “a” produce both a long and short e sound, as noted below: